AILab-FOI/PRRI-laGGer2023/README.md

 8. In the VM `cd /media` & `cd sf_laGGer-dev` & `ls`
 9. If all files are visible, `cp zsync.sh /home/lagger/src/`
 10. `cd ~` & `sudo apt-get install rsync`
-11. Test by creating a file in your shared folder(not on the VM) & run `./zsync.sh`
+11. Test by creating a file in your shared folder(not on the VM) & run `./zsync.sh` in the `src` folder, if you get an error like `bash\r`, change the files line ending from CRLF to LF (easy in VSCode)
 12. Develop laGGer and take over the world